0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/transaction_script_documentation_template.md

 #### Script burn_txn_fees

-Burns the transaction fees collected in the `CoinType` currency so that the Libra association may reclaim the backing coins off-chain.
+Burns the transaction fees collected in the `CoinType` currency so that the Diem association may reclaim the backing coins off-chain.
 May only be sent by the Treasury Compliance account.

 Script documentation: `burn_txn_fees`